• {Click here for PDF version}

 I grieve a death that no one else seems able to determine.

 Amish Trivedi is a poet, critic, and educator from Stone Mountain, GA.
 He is the author of FuturePanic (co•im•press, 2021), Your Relationship to Motion Has Changed (Shearsman Books, 2019), and Sound/Chest (Coven, 2015).
-He has an MFA from Brown University’s Program in Literary Arts and a PhD in English and Critical Theory from Illinois State University.
+He has an MFA in Literary Arts from Brown University and a PhD in English and Critical Theory from Illinois State University.
 He is currently a post doctoral researcher at the University of Delaware.

 SHARE